kolenaIO/kolena/docs/metrics/diarization-error-rate.md

 ---
-description: Understanding errors of speaker diarization models
+description: How to calculate and describe errors of speaker diarization models
 ---

 # Diarization Error Rate